enriquegrodrigo/spark-crowd/sphinx/package/other.rst

    +------------------------+-------+-------+---------+------+------+-------+-------+---------+------+------+

 Although similar, the modification implemented in Truth-inf from the original algorithm seems to be more accurate.
-The code for the original version was also available, although it was commented in the source code.
-Even in the smaller dataset, our package obtains a slight speedup.
-However as the datasets increase in size, our package is able to obtain a much higher speedup.
-As was the case with CATD, it was impossible for us to solve them in a reasonable ammount of time with Truth-inf.
+Even in the smallest sizes, our package obtains a slight speedup.
+However, as the datasets increase in size, our package is able to obtain a much higher speedup.

 Other methods
 ---------------

-Experimentation will not be complete without looking at the other methods implemented by our package that are not directly implemented by the packages above.
+To complete our experimentation, next we focus on other methods implemented by our package that are not implemented by Ceka or Truth-Inf.
 These methods are the full implementation of the Raykar's algorithms (taking into account the features of the instances) and the enhancement over the GLAD algorithm.
-As a note, Truth-inf implements a version of Raykar's algorithms that do not use the features of the instances.
+As a note, Truth-Inf implements a version of Raykar's algorithms that does not use the features of the instances.
 First, we show the results obtained by the Raykar's methods for discrete target variables.

 .. table:: Other methods implemented in spark-crowd.
 Raykar's methods for discrete target variables.